MicrosoftDocs/winapps-winrt-api/microsoft.windows.applicationmodel.resources/resourceloader_resourceloader_290278668.md

 The resource identifier of the [ResourceMap](resourcemap.md) that the new resource loader uses for unqualified resource references.
 It can then retrieve resources relative to those references.

+> [!NOTE]
-**NOTE**: The resource identifier is treated as a Uniform Resource Identifier (URI) fragment, subject to Uniform Resource Identifier (URI) semantics.
+> The resource identifier is treated as a Uniform Resource Identifier (URI) fragment, subject to Uniform Resource Identifier (URI) semantics.
 For example, "Caption%20" is treated as "Caption ".
 Do not use "?" or "#" in resource identifiers, as they terminate the resource path.
 For example, "Foo?3" is treated as "Foo".

 ## -remarks